smellslikeml/BRAD/README.md

 python3 visual_anomaly_detection_demo.py
 ```

-A CVAE is instantiated for each video source according to preferences set in the config.ini.
+A network is instantiated for each video source according to preferences set in the config.ini.

 Online training begins and normal/anomaly classes along with the reconstruction loss will be streamed to stdout according to the configured threshold (by default 5 sigma deviation from moving average).